-The Pennsylvania Midland Railroad is a 39 mile railroad constructed enable a 150 mile bridge route between Beech Creek, Pa., and Cumberland, Md.
+The Pennsylvania Midland Railroad is a 39 mile railroad constructed to enable a 150 mile bridge route between Beech Creek, Pa., and Cumberland, Md.
 [This is an account of a fictional but plausable railroad placed in history and topography with other railroads of the time.]

 The Pennsylvania Midland has its roots in the Huntingdon & Broad Top Mountain and Bellefonte Central railroads.